THE CENSUS OF MODERN GREEK LITERATURE IN THE ENGLISH-SPEAKING WORLD

 An important unique feature of the CENSUS is that it fully indexes the contents of large collective volumes such as anthologies (in greater detail than in any other available source), thus facilitating detailed searches (both simple and complex) and precise retrieval.
 Special attention is given to identifying all personal names (by authority form and variant spellings) and to tagging them by function [e.g., creative author, translator, editor, etc.).
 Online sources are also recorded.

 Sections included — in the print volume and the online pdf — are: 1.
 Bibliographical sources; 2.
 Anthologies; 3.
-Literary History (including early modern Greek literature); 4.
+Literary History (including early modern Greek literature, 12th-18th centuries AD); 4.
 Authors (A-Z), 19th-21st centuries.